 But those experiences stand back in history.
 Those refugees were well received, we see it, that is something that we have lost touch of.
 We have refugees in very large numbers, in different countries, but they do not have rights.
 They cannot work, they cannot send their children to school, and they are, whether there are health services and other services, there are equal participants in those, the answer to many of them is unfortunately in the negative.

 To say something about World Interfaith Harmony Week, this was introduced by United Nations at the initiative of the King of Jordan, King Abdullah in September 2010 unanimously approved by the United Nations General Assembly that eventually assign the first week of February as the World Interfaith Harmony Week.
-And we celebrate it today with the refugee days.
+And we celebrate it today with the refugee day.
 The question arises whether harmony has become a reality, are we really further far removed from the spirit of that event.
 Clearly, the answer is that it has not become, if you have 65 million refugees and dispossessed people, you can hardly say that the world has moved closer to harmony.

 Harmony is built on certain foundations, one is among the faith community, recognition (at-ta’aruf), well we read in the Quran, “to you your religion and to me my religion”, this is in Chapter 96, verse 5 of the Quran.
 It was also featured in the document of the Constitution of Madinah.
 Well, the Prophet signed the contract with the Jews and the Christians and it is stated there, ‘to you your religion, and to me mine’.
 This is mutual recognition; you do not deny.
 I think that is one basis of harmony.
 Another basis of harmony is a certain awareness of the human fraternity, and again in this connection, we read in the Quran, surah 49, Al-Hujurat, verse 13 which begins, “O mankind, We created you from a male in a female, and made you into community in nations, so that you may know one another, and the most noble of you is the most conscious of you, of piety of values what it means to be a human being”.
 Here the message to the whole of mankind, we are brethren in humanity, we are created from a single male in a female, made into community, the purpose is we develop recognition and friendship.
 And then, a certain advice that we again find in the Quran, provided that the non-Muslims are not aggressive toward you, they have not expelled you from your home, you should be just and you should treat them well.
 This is the Quranic advice to the Muslims.
 So long as those non-Muslims who live with you side-by-side with you, or with your neighbours, you should treat them well and with justice.
 I think these are the three basis where you can expect the harmony can develop.